Nike’s Generic Competitive Strategies & Growth Strategies

 Product development is a primary intensive growth strategy that shapes Nike’s business development.
 The strategic objective is to grow revenues by selling new products or new variants of existing products to the company’s current sporting goods markets.
 Nike’s research and development investments support the implementation of this intensive growth strategy.
 For example, based on scientific research in human kinetics, the company develops new product designs and production process technologies, to create new football shoes that offer more comfort, grip, and friction than previous models.
 This intensive growth strategy supports the differentiation generic competitive strategy through product innovation in the operations of Nike, as well as Converse, which is a subsidiary that has similar business and organizational strategies.

 Product development as an intensive growth strategy reflects business adaptation to industry and market trends, like social trends affecting customers, as shown in the PESTEL/PESTLE analysis of Nike Inc. For example, the company uses recycled materials for shoes labeled “sustainable materials”, in response to current consumer trends emphasizing the importance of sustainable and green business.
-Such efforts facilitate the strategic goals in Nike’s corporate social responsibility and stakeholder management initiatives.
+Such efforts facilitate the strategic goals in Nike’s corporate social responsibility (CSR), ESG, and stakeholder management initiatives.
 In this regard, the intensive growth strategy of product development aligns with the company’s sustainability strategies, and the generic strategy of differentiation for competitive advantage in the athletic and leisure footwear, clothing, and equipment industry.

 Market penetration is another major intensive growth strategy that optimizes Nike’s profitability and competitiveness.
 The strategic objective of market penetration is to increase the company’s customer base or market share, by selling more of existing sporting goods to current markets.
 Nike implements this intensive growth strategy through partnerships with major distribution channels, such as Walmart, Target, and Costco, as well as company-owned NikeTown retail outlets.

 With the differentiation generic strategy and the differentiation focus generic strategy, Nike’s promotional mix or marketing communications mix supports market penetration through advertising that highlights the uniqueness and exclusivity of products.
-The company, its partners, and sellers advertise on online platforms, like Google’s (Alphabet’s) digital advertising network, Amazon’s e-commerce website and affiliate marketing network, Facebook’s (Meta’s) social media and advertising network, and eBay’s marketplace.
+Nike, its partners, and sellers advertise on online platforms, like Google’s (Alphabet’s) digital advertising network, Amazon’s e-commerce website and affiliate marketing network, Facebook’s (Meta’s) social media and advertising network, and eBay’s marketplace.
 These advertising efforts help Nike penetrate more of its current markets, thereby facilitating this intensive growth strategy.

 The generic competitive strategy of cost leadership also enables Nike’s intensive growth strategy of market penetration.
 Cost leadership contributes to funding for marketing strategies, particularly high-cost advertising involving celebrity athletes.
 The footwear and apparel company can use the additional profits, generated through cost leadership, for such marketing efforts.
 In addition, through the cost leadership generic strategy, Nike can reduce some of its products’ prices, as part of occasional promotional tactics for this intensive growth strategy of market penetration.

 Market development is a minor or supporting intensive growth strategy in Nike’s operations.
 The strategic objective of market development is to grow the sporting goods business through sales in additional markets or segments thereof.
-This intensive growth strategy currently has minimal impact on Nike because the business already has international presence.
+This intensive growth strategy currently has minimal impact on Nike because the business already has an international presence.
 Also, market saturation reduces the significance of market development, although the differentiation generic strategy and the differentiation focus generic competitive strategy can boost the company’s efforts in entering new sports and leisure footwear and apparel markets or market segments.

 Diversification of Nike’s business operations is currently an insignificant intensive growth strategy.
 The sporting goods business focuses on the other intensive growth strategies, namely, product development and market penetration.
 In diversification, the strategic objective is to sell new products in new markets, such as an additional region or country for Nike products.
 The creation of NikeTown stores is a step for diversification, as an intensive growth strategy, adding retail service as a product from the company.
-However, retail operations remain limited, and the company has not recently added new businesses.
+However, retail operations remain limited, and Nike has not recently added new businesses.

-Following through with diversification as an intensive growth strategy would require some changes in the design of Nike’s organizational structure or corporate structure, to add new structural components for new business operations.
+Following through with diversification as an intensive growth strategy would require some changes in the design of Nike’s organizational structure (company structure), to add new structural components for new business operations.
 The company’s strategic planning would also utilize generic strategies to support competitive advantages for diversification outside the sporting goods industry.
 For example, the differentiation generic strategy can strengthen Nike’s new products to make them competitive in new markets.
-Similarly, the generic strategy of differentiation focus can enhance the sporting goods company’s success potential for new products in new industries.
+Similarly, the generic competitive strategy of differentiation focus can enhance the sporting goods company’s success potential for new products in new industries.
 Furthermore, in implementing the intensive growth strategy of diversification, the cost leadership generic strategy can enable Nike’s use of competitive pricing for new products in new markets.

 References